Bulgaria

 • visit significant archaeological and historic sites in Bulgaria such as Nessebar, ancient Mesambria (UNESCO World Heritage Site), ancient Deultum near Burgas and Sozopol, ancient Apollonia Pontica, etc.

-The Field School Season in 2023 envisions excavations at Messarite in a new sector opened next to the previously conserved area, as well as osteological lab work at the “Archaeological base with a museum in Deultum”.
+The Field School Season in 2025 envisions excavations at Messarite in a new sector opened next to the previously conserved area.

-The field school offers one four-week session consisting of two parts.
-The first two weeks include fieldwork, lectures and instructions in Classical and field archaeology, workshops for finds processing and documentation, as well as study visits to significant archaeological and historical sites.
-The second two weeks offer an intensive practice-based course in bioarchaeology using skeletal material from the necropoli of Apollonia Pontica.
+The field school offers one four-week session.
+It includes fieldwork, lectures and instructions in Classical field archaeology, workshops for finds processing and documentation, as well as study visits to significant archaeological and historical sites.

 Students who need to prepare field reports and presentations for their universities will receive additional instruction and assistance.